 Mitsubishi BSW Service Required

-Mitsubishi owners may get a warning on the dashboard stating BSW Service Required.
-This message comes on when the blind spot monitoring function malfunctions.
+Mitsubishi owners may see a dashboard warning stating BSW Service Required.
+This message appears when the blind spot monitoring function malfunctions.
 While this error message appears, you must turn your head when changing lanes to check the blind spots.

 What does the BSW service required error mean?